-Forfeitures may be credited against employer contributions required for the calendar year.
-During the year ended December 31, 2013, the forfeiture balance of approximately \$12,000 was credited against employer contributions required for the plan year.
-As of December 31, 2013, the cumulative forfeited unvested amount to be used for future employer contributions was approximately \$1,000.
-There were no unvested amounts available to be used for future employer contributions as of December 31, 2012.
+Benefit payments, issued to participants by check, that are outstanding for more than 90 days are deemed to be forfeited and are moved into a forfeiture account.
+Forfeited amounts that are not used to restore amounts previously forfeited may be credited against employer contributions required for the calendar year.
+During the year ended December 31, 2014, the forfeiture balance of approximately \$19,000 was credited against employer contributions required for the plan year.
+As of December 31, 2014 and 2013, the cumulative forfeited vested amount to be used for future employer contributions were approximately \$1 and \$1,000, respectively.